guenterrote/NumPSLA/README.md

 # Determining the crossing number and counting halving lines
 `crossing-number-plus-halving-lines.ch` is a change-file for the CWEB system.
-It modifies the program to count the halving-lines of each AOT.
+It modifies the program to determine the number of crossings of the complete graph and to count the halving-lines of each AOT.
 ```
 ctangle NumPSLA.w crossing-number-plus-halving-lines.ch -o count-crossing.c